a-r-m-i-n/pw_teaser/README.md

 In case you can't provide code but want to support pw_comments anyway, here is my [PayPal donation link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2DCCULSKFRZFU).

+### DDEV Environment

+pw_teaser ships a DDEV configuration for TYPO3 10 and 11.

+See https://github.com/a-r-m-i-n/ddev-for-typo3-extensions for more information.

 ## Links